-The coupled voltage at component level has been simulated using CST MWS for two PCB releases of the same Low Voltage Circuit Breaker (LV-CB) electronic control scheme.
+The coupled voltage at component level has been simulated using CST MICROWAVE STUDIO® (CST MWS) for two PCB releases of the same Low Voltage Circuit Breaker (LV-CB) electronic control scheme.
 EFT/B was applied to an auxiliary inputs/outputs cable, as in Figure 1.
-The Low Voltage Circuit breaker (LV-CB) open/close control is performed by means of a digital signal exchange between an ASIC and a micro-controller, each located on two separate boards (horizontal and vertical boards) and linked together with a flexible flat multi-conductor cable.
+The LV-CB open/close control is performed by means of a digital signal exchange between an ASIC and a micro-controller, each located on a separate board (horizontal and vertical boards) and linked together with a flexible flat multi-conductor cable.
 The first PCB release allowed only one GND conductor of the flexible cable between the two boards, while four GND conductors were allowed for the second one.

 The simulated Umc voltage for PCB (a) is plotted in Figure 4.
 It can be seen that it significantly exceeds the allowed noise margin even for the lowest EFT/B level (2 kV).
 The SER_load signals are disturbed and a spurious open/close operation occured during EFT/B injection.
 This result matches well with the experiment.

 The simulated results of Umc voltage for PCB (b) are plotted in Figure 5.
 It can be seen that the voltage only touches the allowed noise margin for the highest EFT/B level (3 kV).
 This result correlates well with experimental results.

 The time to simulate the Umc voltage in the CST MWS per PCB release was less than 2 hours on a Pentium II 233 MHz, 256 MB RAM.